With the Solid tool you can "brush" like objects/building for the Cryengine2 (Crysis & Crysis Warhead) UPDATE SOLID TUTORIAL 2.0 for CryENGINE 3

 Now it doesn’t cast any shadows (and most of the times shows up like orange balls when you Export the map to the engine).
 So what you need to do after you rotate/place/scale the prefab is slide down the rollupbar to the bottom with the Prefab selected and hit "Extract ALL".
 This will extract all the solids again so you can add shadow again to each individual solid.
 Now make absolutely sure that you reset every Xform on each individual solid after you extracted the prefab.
 If you do NOT do this you end up with strange “orange balls” when you export the map to the engine.
 The prefab stays in the prefab tab, so from now on you can copy it anywhere to the map and rotate and scale it to your liking.

 For this part I’m creating a small accessible bunker.
 What this tutorial will learn you is that you can make any kind of building/house if you practise around.
-The bunker that I’m making doesn’t have any window, but in the next part I will teach you how to make breakable glass for windows.
+The bunker that I’m making doesn’t have any windows, but in the next part I will teach you how to make breakable glass for windows.
 For starters I added a human model to check the scaling and height.
 Then I created a single long solid, since I’m building a bunker it has thick walls.
 So I suggest that if you want to create a accessible normal building/house that you scale the thickness of the walls down.
-Now by now you from earlier lessons that you always need to “reset Xform” every time you change something to a solid.
+Now by now you learned from earlier lessons that you always need to “reset Xform” every time you change something to a solid.
 So I’m not going to mention it again.